MarkD833/Digitalker-Digital-Voice-Selection-Software/README.md

 # The VERIFY.VOC file

-The VERIFY.VOC file is used to specify the words, phrases and sounds that the user wants to include in the final ROMs.
+The VERIFY.VOC (VOC = vocabulary) file is used to specify the words, phrases and sounds that the user wants to include in the final ROMs.

 I've [documented what I've discovered](https://github.com/MarkD833/Digitalker-Digital-Voice-Selection-Software/blob/main/Verify.md) about this file as it is the key to creating a custom ROM set.